karanshahh/karanshahh/README.md

 - 👋 Hi, I’m @karanshahh (Karan Shah)
-- 👀 I’m interested in learning more about broad topics such as AI, Data Science, several frontend and backend technologies, and so on.
+- 👀 I’m interested in learning more about broad topics such as AI, Data Science, Cyber Security, Software Engineer, several frontend and backend technologies, and so on.
 - 🌱 I’m currently an undergraduate student at Virginia Tech, double majoring in Computer Science & Mathematics.
 - 🎓 I will graduate from Tech with a B.S. degree in Mathematics and Computer Science in May 2024.
 - 💞️ I’m looking to collaborate on any kinds of projects which would in some way relate to the areas given above.